-Have you ever created a portrait you loved so much that you decided to share with people on every online platform possible, but it didn’t receive the positive feedback you expected?
+Have you ever created a portrait you loved so much that you decided to share with all the people on every online platform possible, but it didn’t receive the positive feedback you expected?

 You put all your heart in a creative process, but no one understands the message you want to convey?